Culture and positive psychology: Non-standardized measurement of emotion

 The first two problems converge for an even larger issue: the measurement of emotion is far from accurate.
 However, many studies and researchers use "oversimple checklists and questionnaires without follow-up or exploration of their adequacy."
 Without in-depth explorations, the possibilities of finding observations about the flow of events in an emotional encounter is minimal.
 Thus, with very subjective results and the inadequacy to rule out other causal connections, the measurement of positive emotion itself is flawed.

 With the cultural aspect of positive psychology, the problems largely consist of the definition of positive emotions and notions of a positive life.
 Many of the ideals that are associated with a positive psychology are notions that are deeply ingrained within Western cultures and do not necessarily apply to all groups of people.
 In relation to the previous point about measuring positive emotion, many of the social conditions in emotion measurement are ignored.

 "Positive psychology is doomed to being narrow and ethnocentric as long as its researchers remain unaware of the cultural assumptions underlying their work."
 A large part of the literature debates whether positive psychology is innately culture-free or culture-embedded.
-Those who advocate culture-free positive psychology state that happiness is a universal trait, whereas advocates of culture-embedded positive psychology believe that the cultural context reach happiness differently, depending on their culture.
+Those who advocate culture-free positive psychology state that happiness is a universal trait, whereas advocates of culture-embedded positive psychology believe that people reach happiness differently, depending on their culture.

 Non-standardized measurements of emotion are also due to the fact that pleasant hedonic experiences are expressed in very different ways across cultural groups, hindering researchers' ability to choose universal terms that will accurately describe these experiences without completely disregarding their cultural context.
 For example, Mesquita and Frijda (1992) argue that the word for "happiness" not only changes across languages, but it also describes a different emotional experience.
 In English, happiness refers to a "high arousal, exuberant experience," while its equivalent in Hindi, sukhi, refers to a low-arousal experience of peace and happiness, and in Kenya, for the Kipsigis, "happiness" is a lack of negative experiences, indicating a quiet and calm state.
 This makes it challenging for researchers to study positive psychology across cultures, as different interpretations of these terms could lead to invalid assumptions about specific emotions.